ajroach42/ajroach42.github.io/_posts/2017-12-17-a-home-hi-fi-digital-audio-player-day-1.md

 Visually, it's suprisingly invisble.
 That is to say, my Raspberry Pi fell down behind my stereo console while I was hooking up all the cables, and I left it there.
 I expected to have a small box to have to stare at, but as I never actually need to interact with the box, there's no need for it to be visible.

+**If we consider automotive bluetooth as our standard to clear, this setup beats every wireless car stereo I've ever used in terms of Sound Quality, Ease of Use, and Responsiveness.**

 The Interface and the Sound Quality are both good enough that I'm not actively searching for alternatives.
 I could be happy with this setup indefinitely.

+I'm calling that a win!